kezenator/adventofcode/README.md

     (because each letter is counted in two pairs - except the start and end letter) seems to work - but I haven't proved that it's correct for all inputs.
+15. Just got home in time.
+Standard ASTAR algorithm.
+Got tripped up with the Rust borrow checker again.
+Basically the neighbours function is much easier to write if it returns a vector of neighbours rather than an iterator that returns neighbours.
+Lost quite a few minutes on this.
+Other trick was the addition is not mod 10 - but (((a + b - 1) % 9) + 1).